Help us understand more about type 2 diabetes and its complications

 What is involved?

-As part of this study, we will conduct a comprehensive diabetes assessment.
+As part of this study, our specialists will conduct a comprehensive diabetes health assessment.
 You will get:

 - A range of blood and urine tests.

 - A comprehensive eye examination and eye scan.

 - We will test your memory and mental agility.

 - A physical function test.